-Crisp on the outside and chewy in the middle, these Tahini Oatmeal Cookies are made with rolled oats and oat flour, perfectly rich and sweet, and filled with warming spices.
-Even better, these vegan tahini cookies are made without refined sugar or oil!
-But they're so tasty no one will even know.
+Tahini Oatmeal Cookies are crisp on the outside, chewy in the middle, perfectly rich and sweet, and filled with warming spices.
+Even better, they're vegan, made with oats and oat flour, and contain no refined sugar or oil.
+But don't worry, they're so delicious no one will even know!

 In my trusty old recipe binder I have a printout from nearly twenty years ago for Spicy Oatmeal Crisps.
-It was a recipe from the December 2000 issue of Cooking Light (looked it up just now).
+It was from an issue of Cooking Light, you know, back when we all used to read magazines (not screens).

-While I can't remember exactly how many times I made those cookies back in the day, I know that I LOVED them and turned to that recipe often for parties and during the holidays.
+I don't remember exactly how many times I made those cookies back in the day, but I know that I LOVED them and turned to that recipe often for parties and during the holidays.

-For years I've intended to make a vegan version, and that day has finally arrived!
+For years I've intended to make a vegan version of those spicy oatmeal cookies, and that day has finally arrived!

-But I didn't just veganize those spicy oatmeal crisps, I also made them quite a bit healthier, opting for oat flour instead of all-purpose flour, tahini instead of butter, and coconut sugar instead of brown sugar.
+But I didn't just veganize them, I also made them quite a bit healthier, opting for oat flour instead of all-purpose flour, tahini instead of butter, and coconut sugar instead of brown sugar.

-The result is a crisp-yet-chewy, irresistibly spiced oatmeal tahini cookie that will keep you coming back for more!
+The result is a crisp-yet-chewy, irresistibly spiced, vegan oatmeal tahini cookie that will keep you coming back for more!

 Ingredient Notes